ro-py/ro.py/docs/tutorials/bases.md

 await group.kick_user(user)
 ```

 There's another technique we can use to optimize this example further.
-For functions that accept only one type, like `kick_user` which always accepts a user, ro.py accepts bare user IDs:
+For functions that accept only one type, like `kick_user` which always accepts a user, ro.py accepts bare IDs:
 ```py
 group = client.get_base_group(9695397)
 await group.kick_user(2067807455)